 Sons of the West

-We are pleased to partner with the Western Bulldogs Community Foundation to bring the Sons of the West Men’s Health Program to Sunbury for its fourth year.
+We have been pleased to partner with the Western Bulldogs Community Foundation for the last four years to bring the Sons of the West Men’s Health Program to Sunbury.

 In partnership with The Field Trip, we are committed to offer our young people “KIDx” for the next three years.
 Two days of short talks on big topics for children and young people 9 to 25 years of age with fun and interactive activities all weekend.